 To generate your iOS certificates, simply fill in your details and Appcircle will provide a CSR (certificate signing request) which you can use on Apple Developer Portal to generate your signing certificate.

-Your CSR will now be converted to a P12 file as a iOS signing certificate.
-(Please note that the P12 file comes with an empty password.)
+- Your CSR will now be converted to a P12 file as an iOS signing certificate.
+(Please note that the P12 file comes with an empty password.);

 To upload your iOS certificate, select "Upload Certificate Bundle (.p12)" button and upload your pre-obtained iOS certificate file.

 You can see a list of your created or uploaded certificates.
 Each certificate will display the certificate name, certificate type (development, ad-hoc, in-house, or app store distribution) along with expiration dates.